dat-adi/dat-adi/README.md

 # Hey, how you doing? 👋

-I'm **Datta Adithya**, a Sophomore at the **VIT-AP University**, pursuing knowledge in the stream of **Computer Science and Engineering**.\
+I'm **Datta Adithya**, a Junior at the **VIT-AP University**, pursuing knowledge in the stream of **Computer Science and Engineering**.\
 I'm from India, and reside in Hyderabad, and like to work on coding projects from time to time.\
 You can find me on my handles at [![Twitter][1.2]][1], and [![LinkedIn][3.2]][3].

 ## What I'm currently working on

-I'm currently learning the **Django Framework**, and right now, all I can see is massive potential.
-Really gets me up hyped up for the future of Python Frameworks!
+I'm currently exploring the MERN stack and attempting to build projects on it, while subsequently delving into Networking and Operating Systems.

 ## What I spend my time on